Batuhan4/ProoFlirt/README.md

 *   📸 **Decentralized Media Storage:** Your profile photos and videos are stored off-chain on **Walrus**, a decentralized storage solution.
 Your media is secure and tamper-proof.
 *   💯 **Trust Score:** A dynamic trust metric derived from user interactions and community feedback.
 This helps to build a safe and respectful community.
 *   📍 **Location Verification:** Prove your attendance at real-world meetups using QR codes or device-based verification.
 No more "they didn't show up" debates.
-*   🤖 **AI Profile Moderation:** Our AI validates uploaded profile photos to prevent fake or inappropriate images, ensuring a safe browsing experience for everyone.
+*   🤖 **AI Profile Moderation:** Google Gemini reviews uploaded profile photos with a trust-focused prompt to block fake or irrelevant images before they ever reach the chain.
 *   🤫 **ZK-Encrypted Messaging:** Enjoy fully encrypted, peer-to-peer messaging.
 Your conversations are secured by ZK authentication and are readable only by you and your match.
 *   🚨 **Fake Report System:** A community-driven system to report and verify fake accounts or spam.
 Confirmed violations have real consequences.
 *   💸 **Economic Layer:**